Host a Solar Farm

 - Generate no emissions, ever.

-- Studies find that areas with solar farms are actually more biodiverse than unmanaged fields when the site is prepared with the specified seed mix.
+- Studies find that areas with solar farms can be more biodiverse than unmanaged fields when the site is prepared with the specified seed mix.

 - Low-impact farming like sheep grazing, free-range chickens, and beekeeping is still viable on fields with solar farms.